 ABOUT ANGELINA

 Angelina Mirabito is an Italo-Australian contemporary abstract artist based in Melbourne.
-Her work is distinguished by its use of texture, color, and emotion on both canvas and walls, with the aim of positively influencing private and public spaces.
+Her practice is distinguished by its textured, emotive use of colour, applied primarily with palette knives to canvas and walls.
+Through this process, she creates works that shift the atmosphere of both private and public spaces.

 ARTIST STATEMENT

-My practice explores the intersection of abstraction, emotion, and the subconscious, revealing connections I often understand only in retrospect.
-My work emerges from a deep engagement with process, intuition, and materiality, where meaning unfolds through the act of creation rather than premeditated design.
+My practice explores the intersection of abstraction, emotion, and the subconscious, revealing connections I often only understand in retrospect.
+Each work unfolds through process, intuition, and materiality; meaning arises not through premeditated design but through the act of painting itself.

-As an artist, I am drawn to the tension between structure and fluidity, control and release.
-This tension is shaped by my lived experience, particularly my relationship with autism, trauma, and the complexities of navigating a world that often feels misaligned with my internal rhythms.
-Art is not just an expressive outlet for me—it is a way of thinking, a mode of survival, and a means of breaking through barriers, both personal and systemic.
+I am drawn to the tension between structure and fluidity, control and release.
+This reflects my lived experience of autism, trauma, and the challenges of navigating a world often misaligned with my inner rhythms.
+For me, art is more than expression: it is a way of thinking, surviving, and breaking through barriers, both personal and systemic.

-Since a significant functional seizure reshaped how I process language and perception, art has become my primary means of articulation.
-It allows me to engage with ideas and emotions beyond the constraints of words, leading to discoveries that feel both deeply personal and universally resonant.
-My work is not about offering answers but about uncovering possibilities—fragments of understanding that shift and evolve over time.
+Since a significant functional seizure reshaped how I process language and perception, painting has become my primary mode of articulation.
+Colour, texture, and form allow me to engage with ideas and emotions that lie beyond words.
+My work does not seek to provide answers but to uncover possibilities, fragments of understanding that shift and evolve over time.

 Website Links